aiming-lab/GRAPE/README.md

   --save_steps 1000
 ```

+For details about chosen_traj and rejected_traj, You can refer xxxxxxxx.

 To LoRA fine-tune on a different dataset, you can download the dataset from our repo(URL TBD).

+## Datasets

 ## Evaluating GRAPE